Bfgeshka/awesome-c/README.md

 **Note:** there are several awesome-c lists already, but they are having somewhat different sets of libraries in them.
 This list tries to incorporate them all, and many more other resources.
 Consider it my personal cheat sheet and index for easier search instead of github stars.
+Also, original list categories are a mess.

 ## Index ##